dilyabareeva/quanda/INFO.md

 After pretraining, we fine-tuned each model to generate concise answers in the correct format.
 During fine-tuning, we masked out the tokens relating to the prompt (setting their label to `-100`) such that the loss is only calculated on the answer tokens.
 This ensures the model focuses on learning to generate precise answers given a prompt, rather than memorizing the prompts themselves.

-Here is an example with a tokenized text sequence of length `12` which was padded to length `16` (we use the EOT token as padding token).
+Here is an example with a tokenized text sequence of length `12` which was padded to length `16` (we use `50256` as the padding token).
 All label-tokens are set to `-100` except for the answer-tokens:
 ```python
 plain_text = "The Fugitive originated in the following country: United States of America"